How To Impress Investors To Buy Your Business (Or Finance It)

 You're good at running your business, your strength isn't the careful crafting of IMs, the subtle use of cues that work with investors, the hitting of psychological triggers ....

 Get a professional to write this document for you.
-Your business broker would do this for you if you've engaged one.
-Brokers and M&A advisors, however, tend to not take on just the writing of an Information Memorandum.
-Bar a few exceptions, they'll want the whole commission of selling your business / raising your funds and they will want a percentage of the sale price / capital generated..
+Your business broker would do this if you've engaged one.
+Brokers and M&A advisors, however, tend to not take on the writing of an Information Memorandum unless you've engaged them to assist in the whole process of selling the business.

 If you require just the IM and are having trouble finding a professional to create it for you, drop me a note and I'll introduce you to a useful contact or two.